Football Kickoff Out Of Bounds Penalty

 A kickoff out of bounds penalty is called on the kicking team when the ball goes out of bounds before touching a player on the receiving team during a kickoff.
 When this penalty occurs, the receiving team has a few options they can choose from depending on the level of play.

 A kickoff out of bounds penalty in football occurs when a team kicks off, and the ball goes out of bounds over the sideline without being touched by the receiving team.
 When this happens, the receiving team gets to choose from a few options as a result of the penalty.
-In the NFL, teams have three choices: taking the ball at the spot it went out of bounds, taking the ball 30 yards from the kickoff location (35-yard line), or having the kickoff retaken from 5 yards back.
+In the NFL, teams have two choices: taking the ball at the spot it went out of bounds or taking the ball 30 yards from the kickoff location (35-yard line).

 The kickoff out of bounds is usually pretty straightforward for a referee to call, but a player can use this rule to benefit them in special situations.
 In a 2016 game, receiver Ty Montgomery established himself out of bounds while a kickoff was still in play.
 He then laid down with his feet out of bounds and upper body in bounds and recovered the ball on his own 3-yard line.
 This was ruled a kickoff out of bounds penalty, which resulted in the ball being placed at the 35-yard line instead of the 3-yard line.